Harry-Yates/radioplayer-react-rebuild/README.md

 ### :mechanical_arm: Solution:

-Crash course in React, get to a MPV in a week and intergrate some new features.
+Crash course in React, get to an MPV in a week and integrate new features.

 ### :man_student: Learnings: